Kali-Hac/ChatGPT-MBTI/README.md

 ## Configuration
 - In ``Query_InstructGPT.py`` (Line 119), the model can be changed to different [GPT-3/3.5 series](https://platform.openai.com/docs/models/overview) such as "text-davinci-003", "text-davinci-002", "text-davinci-001", "text-curie-001", etc. This enables our program to test more LLMs.

-- **Update on 2 March**: Currently ChatGPT API is available, and users can load its official model "gpt-3.5-turbo" or "gpt-3.5-turbo-0301" in ``Query_InstructGPT.py`` to perform a more stable testing with ChatGPT.

 ```bash
 response = openai.Completion.create(
 model="text-davinci-003",  # choose your testing LLM